PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: Introduction

-The polynomial diffusion model was introduced to overcome these limitations.
+The polynomial diffusion model relaxes this assumption.
 In this framework, the spot price is represented as a polynomial of any order in terms of the factors.
 In particular, under certain conditions, it can be proven that the conditional expectation of the spot price, which is equivalent to the futures price under the assumption of an arbitrage-free market and non-stochastic interest rate, is also a polynomial in terms of factors.
 The mathematical foundations of the polynomial diffusion model were introduced in \cite{filipovic2016polynomial}, with applications of this framework seen in the modelling of electricity forwards, where the spot price is represented by a quadratic form of two factors \cite{kleisinger2020multifactor}.